Park Junior School Diminishing the Difference Strategy

 What will be the impact?

-PP children will make accelerated progress in maths, reading and writing and the difference between their attainment and that of the other children will be diminished.
+Disadvantaged Children will make accelerated progress in maths, reading and writing and the difference between their attainment and that of the other children will be diminished.

-PP children are able to apply their English skills across a broad curriculum and develop a love of learning, raising their self-esteem and so enabling them to make a positive contribution to society in the future.
+Disadvantaged Children are able to apply their English skills across a broad curriculum and develop a love of learning, raising their self-esteem and so enabling them to make a positive contribution to society in the future.

 Children will be ready to learn as barriers to learning will be removed or diminished.

-PP children will be able to take part in trips and the year 6 residential, regardless of the cost.
+Disadvantaged Children will be able to take part in trips and the year 6 residential, regardless of the cost.
 They will also be able to partake in additional enrichment activities even if they carry a fee.

 Children choosing to read for pleasure and have the resources to enable them to do that.